Axway/api-builder-docs/content/en/docs/deprecations/runtime_peer.md

 }
 ```

 Take note of the current peerDependency range for @axway/api-builder-runtime.
-In this example it is ">=4.5.0".
+In this example it is "^4.5.0".

 Now add an "apibuilder" key under "engines" as follows.
 If "engines" is not defined in your package.json then you should create it.
-The value should be identical to the peer dependency range above.
+The value should be equivalent to the peer dependency range above.
+In this case we're using the `>=` syntax to specify ranges greater than or equal to `4.5.0`, although any valid semver expression can be used.

 ```json
 {